ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 # Security Considerations {#Security}

 Implementations MUST NOT assume that UUIDs are hard to guess.
-Foe example, they MUST not be used as security capabilities (identifiers whose mere possession grants access).
+Foe example, they MUST NOT be used as security capabilities (identifiers whose mere possession grants access).
 Discovery of predictablity in a random number source will result in a vulnerability.